Dallas Cowboys vs. Las Vegas Raiders NFL Week 12 Odds, Plays and Insights for November 25, 2021

 - Dallas' games this season have gone over 50.5 points five of 10 times.

-- This contest's over/under is 2.9 points greater than the 47.6 these two squads combine to allow per game this season.
+- The 47.6 combined points per game that these two squads have allowed this season are 2.9 fewer than the 50.5 over/under in this contest.

-- The average total in Cowboys games this season is 52.4, 1.9 points more than Thursday's over/under of 50.5.
+- The Cowboys and their opponents have scored an average of 52.4 points per game in 2020, 1.9 more than Thursday's total.

-- The 50.5 over/under in this game is 2.0 points above the 48.5 average total in Raiders games this season.
+- The 50.5 total in this game is 2.0 points above the 48.5 average total in Raiders games this season.

 Cowboys stats and trends